Collaborative Memory Boards for Funerals and Anniversaries

 • "What contribution of this group deserves special recognition?"

-The Centre for Death and Society at the University of Bath finds that specific, emotionally-attuned prompts generate approximately three times more detailed responses than general requests for memories.
+The Centre for Death & Society at the University of Bath finds that specific, emotionally-attuned prompts generate approximately three times more detailed responses than general requests for memories.

 Beyond Photographs